mvolkmann/blog/src/oci-smalltalk-article.md

 which is a subclass of `Collection`.
-We could examine each of those classes to find the one that defines the `average` method, but there's an easier way to find it.u
+We could examine each of those classes to find the one that defines the `average` method, but there's an easier way to find it.

 Open a "Message Names" window (shown in the screenshot below), and enter "average" in the "Search" input.